NYC Dermatologist Dr. Julia Tzu

 Dr. Tzu is committed to delivering excellence in all aspects of patient care.
 She takes a personalized approach to skincare and seeks to achieve the best outcome with the safest, most conservative measures possible.
 Cosmetic procedures are performed with the highest level of artistry and precision with the most advanced minimally invasive techniques.
 Mohs surgery is performed with the highest level of precision in both surgical technique and interpretation of tissue specimens, the discipline (dermatopathology) of which she is distinctively board certified.

 As Clinical Assistant Professor of Medicine at New York University, Dr. Tzu teaches surgical and cosmetic dermatology to resident physicians.
 She lectures nationally and has authored 45 scientific articles and abstracts in internationally renown scientific journals such as Nature and leading dermatology journals such as the Journal of the American Academy of Dermatology.
 She has been an investigator for the research and development of advanced, new laser devices as well as new applications of existing lasers.
 Her expert opinion is frequently sought after by the media, including outlets such as Harper’s Bazaar, Shape, Prevention, Marie Claire, SiriusXM Doctor Radio, RadioMD, and more.
 She was selected as New York Times Magazine’s Super Doctors Rising Star in 2014, 2015, and 2016.
-She was also selected as New York’s Top Doctor by Castle Connelly.
+She was also selected as New York’s Top Doctor by Castle Connelly in 2015, 2016, 2017, and 2018.

 She is a member of the American Academy of Dermatology, the American Society of Dermatologic Surgery, the American College of Mohs Surgery, and the Women’s Dermatologic Society.